fdformula/FiniteDifferenceFormula.jl/README.md

 To run the code, you need the Julia programming language (https://julialang.org/), a wonderful and amazing computing platform.

-## The package exports three functions
+## The package exports four functions

 - computecoefs
 - formula
 - decimalplaces
+- taylor

 ### function computecoefs(n, points, printformulaq = false)